Colbron History, Family Crest & Coats of Arms

 By the 18th century, Colbrand became a nickname for someone of considerable size or strength.

-Important Dates for the Colbron family
+Early History of the Colbron family

 This web page shows only a small excerpt of our Colbron research.
 Another 85 words (6 lines of text) covering the years 1544, 1600, 1571, 1572, 1597, 1627, 1640, 1664 and 1667 are included under the topic Early Colbron History in all our PDF Extended History products and printed products wherever possible.